Steffy29/weatherstation-demo/README.md

-# weatherstation-demo
+# Weatherstation-demo

-Weather station demo using ESP8266
+Weather station demo using ESP8266 for Arduino and MicroPython.